neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

 We are currently focused on fixing failing tests in the NeoForge frontend.
 After running all tests in the frontend directory, we found multiple failures.
-We've successfully fixed several critical test failures, including the select and data-table component tests, as well as the BlogPage, LanguageSelector, ProjectsPage, TutorialsPage, and ExamplesPage tests.
+We've successfully fixed several critical test failures, including the select and data-table component tests, as well as the BlogPage, LanguageSelector, ProjectsPage, TutorialsPage, ExamplesPage, and Memory Monitor visual tests.

 ## Current Work Focus
 - Fixed failing tests in multiple components and pages: